-It seems that the majority of us are - more often than not.
+It seems that the majority of us are, more often than not, too afraid to make a will.
 Research indicates that over half of adults in the UK have not made wills.

 The consequence of making a will is not that you will immediately die, although to hear some people’s reasons for not making a will that clearly is a real fear.